SEMOSS/procode-training/README.md

 Now that you've created your app, let's discuss its file structure.
 On the app editor page, you should see a file explorer component that is displaying a folder called `portals`.
 Note that although you can see `portals`, the file explorer component itself is actually displaying the *contents* of the folder `assets` - as in, `portals` is inside of `assets`, and if `assets` had more files, you would be able to see them in the file explorer too.
 We will revisit the assets folder later, but for now just note that `assets` is the main folder for the app's code, and that `portals` lives inside of it.

 Inside of `portals` is `index.html`.
-Clicking on `index.html` will show you its contents, which are a basic placeholder for an app.
+Clicking on `index.html` will show you its contents, which are basic placeholders for an app.
 When rendering your App, SEMOSS looks for `portals/index.html`.

 Let's now look at your computer's file explorer to see where these files live.
 - Open a new file explorer window at your `workspace` folder